mattmccormick/docs/craigslist_account_settings.md

-# Craigslist Account Settings
+# Credentials

-This page will explain the Craigslist Account Settings page of Rooof's settings.
+This page will explain the Credentials page of Rooof's settings.

 ##Craigslist Credentials
 ![](v6settings2.jpg)
-Enter your Craigslist email address and password to allow the Rooof posting tool to log in to your Craigslist account.
+Enter your Craigslist email address and password to allow Rooof to log in to your Craigslist account.

 ---